-Sr. No. Key Audit Matter Auditor's Response a T c b a V tt o o h e Uncertain tax positions in respect of direct and indirect taxes The Company is subject to periodic challenges by local tax authorities on a range of tax matters during the normal course of business, including transfer pricing, direct and indirect taxes.
+Sr. No. Key Audit Matter Auditor's Response Sr. No. 1.
+Uncertain tax positions in respect of direct and indirect taxes The Company is subject to periodic tax assessments by local tax authorities on a range of matters relating to direct taxes including transfer pricing and indirect taxes.
 Where the amount of tax payable is uncertain, the Company establishes provisions based on management's judgement of the likelihood of settlement being required.
-The Company had engaged independent external tax experts in evaluating the above.
-We focused on the judgements made by Principal audit procedures performed: We evaluated the design and implementation of controls in respect of identifying uncertain tax positions for the purposes of our audit.
-Involving our tax specialists: we gained an understanding of the current status of tax assessments and monitored developments in ongoing disputes. we evaluated the competencies of the external tax experts engaged by the Company. we read recent rulings and correspondence with local tax authorities, as well as
+The Company has engaged independent external tax experts in evaluating the above.
+The matter involves significant judgements Principal audit procedures performed: We evaluated the design and implementation of controls in respect of identifying uncertain tax positions for the purposes of our audit.
+Involving our tax specialists: we gained an understanding of the current status of tax assessments and monitored developments in ongoing disputes. we evaluated the competencies of the external tax experts engaged by the Company. we read recent rulings and correspondence with local tax authorities, as well as The matter involves significant judgements made by management in assessing the likelihood of potentially material exposures and the estimates used to determine such provisions where required.
+In particular, it involves judgment in assessing the impact external advice provided by the external tax experts involved by the Company, to determine whether the tax provisions had been appropriately recorded or adjusted to reflect the latest developments.